pointfreeco/swift-tagged/README.md

 }
 ```

 Tagged depends on a generic "tag" parameter to make each type unique.
-Here we've use the parent type to uniquely tag each id.
+Here we've used the container type to uniquely tag each id.

 We can now update `fetchSubscription` to take a `Subscription.Id` where it previously took any `Int`.